 Automation will not replace the recruiter

 The ultimate recruitment process combines human and technology input – it’s important to maximise the skillset of both.

-For instance, through the assistance of technology, automation will source qualified candidates amongst a pile of job applications.
+For instance, through the assistance of technology, automation will source qualified candidates from a pile of job applications.
 It is then the recruiter’s job to review the suggested matching talent and make the final decision on who will advance to the next stage.
-This example leverages both human and technology in the early job processing stages.
+This example leverages both humans and technology in the early job processing stages.
 Automation will complete the manual and time-consuming task of screening CVs.
 Whilst the recruiter can maximise their valuable recruiting skillset by using their expertise to evaluate matching job applicants.